gctechspace/GMTKgamejam2022/README.md

 We will be using Unity game engine to build our game.
 A basic build is attached in this repo.
 Submissions are required to run in the browser or on Windows and be less then 1GB when submitted to itch.io

+## FAQs

+Q: I've never have created a game, what skills I can bring?

+A: Building a game requires creativity and many disciplines.
+Any knowledge of design, art, coding, math, music, sound design, etc will be useful.

+Q: I don't have time to be at a 48 hour game jam.

+A: That is not a question.
+You can come and go as you please.
+Any level of contribution is welcome.

+Q: What do I need to bring?

+A: Nothing....but a laptop would be good.

 ## Framework links and downloads:
 Use Unity version 2021.3.1f1 - same as boilerplate [Unity account signup **free**](https://store.unity.com/front-page?check_logged_in=1#plans-individual)